FederAndInk/lock_free_debug_tools_comparison/README.md

   - Memory overhead
 - Other hardware:
   - ARM64
-  - Verimag PC // SEE: if we can test on verimag
+  - Verimag PC

-Finally it would be interesting to do further testing on real lock free programs with TSan, as this haven't been done, in order to potentially complete TSan specifically for lock-free programs.
+Finally it would be interesting to:

+1. Do further testing on real lock free programs with TSan, as this haven't been done, maybe by stressing the tool with generated correct code with corner cases.\
+In order to potentially complete TSan specifically for lock-free programs.
+2. See to make an optimizer that would transform seq_cst into more relaxed barrier.\
+That will simplify coder task to produce less error prone program, without losing performance due to relative cost of full memory barriers.
+1. Explore how we could detect the ABA' problem as no tools could simply detect it.

 ## References